natecraddock/zygrader/readme.md

 The code is not fully hinted, but most new code is.
 New code is highly encouraged to be hinted where reasonable.
 Cleanup commits that add hints are also welcome.

+### Docstrings
+* Each file should have a dostring on the first line.
+* We try to use docstrings on general utility functions and methods.
+Functions used in one place for the purpose of simplifying logic do not need docstrings as usually the name and parameters are enough explanation.

 # Code Notes

 ## zyBooks API - `zybooks.py`